-A question that often comes up on my blog, and on Facebook, is how to better explain to others who we are as Empaths.
-Although I have written about the subject in the past, I feel it’s a good time to revisit the topic because it can be such a frustrating part of Empath life.
+A question that has come up on my blog, and on Facebook, is how to better explain to others who we are as Empaths.
+Although I have written about the subject in the past, I feel it’s a good time to revisit the topic, because it can be such a frustrating part of Empath life.

 We often become so excited by our newfound knowledge that we want to tell the world.
 We have an explanation for all the inexplicable things we’ve experienced, throughout life, and we now know we are not the only ones.
 However, we quickly come to discover that discussing the ways of an Empath is no easy feat.
 Learning who we are, it would seem, was the easy part of the journey.

 We may try to explain what we now know about our traits to others.
 The reasoning behind our Empath ways is so simple, why wouldn’t anyone else understand?
 But when we try to describe ourselves it doesn’t always go the way we hoped.
 And when we see others struggling to comprehend our explanations it causes us more frustration.
 We may then try to overexplain ourselves, struggling to find the key words to convince the other of our validity.
 Yet the more details we give the more discouraged we become.
 Sadly, the reason people don’t hear is not just because they don’t understand, but because too often their ears are closed to the subject.

 Although we like to believe we live in a world of free speech, opinion and thought, it is clearly not the case (I do believe this is changing though.
 It tends to get worse before better).
 We regularly see those who don’t follow the herd, or agree with the majority, who are attacked or ridiculed.
 So, it is hardly surprising some Empaths fear talking openly about their traits.

 People can be very closed-minded as well as fearful of acknowledging the minority.
 And it doesn’t help that the greatest prisons we live in is the fear of what others think of us.
 (Read why Empaths are hurt by criticism here).